Is the CAR-T referral center strategy working?

 How long does it take to produce it?

 It takes between one and two weeks, depending on the weight of the patient.
 The estimate of the weight we want to infuse is 3 million per kilo separated into three doses.
 We make 1 million the first day, if there is no CRS, 1 million the next and 1 million the next.
-So it is not the same as the patient weighing 10 kilos, which is a total intake of 30 million cells, which weighs 50.
-It is what the pediatric age has, that we have children with six-month-old and 17-year-old leukemia.
+So it is not the same that the patient weighs 10 kilos, which is a total intake of 30 million cells, that weighs 50.
+It is what the pediatric age has, that we have children with leukemia of six months and 17 years.

 What requirements must you meet to be able to produce it?